wfeely/farsiNLPTools/README.md

 Intended usage:
 Pre-process your Farsi text using a sentence segmenter and tokenizer such as the Mojgan Seraji's SeTPer (http://stp.lingfil.uu.se/~mojgan/setper.html).
 Then, use our Farsi Verb Tokenizer (see above) and our Farsi Text Normalizer (see above) as two additional pre-processing steps.
 Finally, parse your line-separated sentences using TurboParser, with our dependency parser model file (see above, and use TurboParser documentation to learn how to parse data).

+For further information, please read our (forthcoming) LREC 2014 paper:
+Weston Feely, Mehdi Manshadi, Robert Frederking and Lori Levin.
+“The CMU METAL Farsi NLP Approach.”
+In Proceedings of the Ninth Language Resources and Evaluation Conference (LREC).
+Reykjavik, Iceland.
+May, 2014.
+In Press.